hnrt/timeless/README.md

     (setenv LD_PRELOAD ../TimeMachineLinux/bin/libTimeMachine.so ; java -cp bin:lib/junit-4.10.jar -Djava.library.path=../TimeMachineLinux/bin org.junit.runner.JUnitCore com.hideakin.lib.time.TimeMachineTest)

-`LD_PRELOAD` environment variable is the key to API hooking for Linux.
-This is a must, but in this way it might be better to set `LD_PRELOAD` environment variable temporarily just in case.
+`LD_PRELOAD` environment variable setting is the key to API hooking for Linux.
+This is a must for `TimeMachine` to work as expected, but in this way it might be better to set `LD_PRELOAD` environment variable temporarily just in case.

 In any way, you'll get the output something like this: